SEO for Artists

 Once you find them, you need to use them on your URLs, your images (Alt text), and Headings (titles).
 We will develop this step in another chapter later on.

 At this step is where the trap lies.
-Because you as artists will be the targeted audience by website platforms (Wix, Artwork Archive, SquareSpace).
-It’s not that they are bad, but as for Social Media platforms you have to follow their rules: the simplicity of use they provide fences for controlling your content.
+You, as artists, will be the targeted audience by website platforms (Wix, Artwork Archive, SquareSpace).
+It’s not that they are bad, but as for Social Media platforms, you have to follow their rules: the simplicity of use they provide fences for controlling your content.

 We really advise content management systems (CMS).
 The best for most people today is WordPress.